Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-28-tm-whats-new-mappers_es.md

 ---
 layout: doc
-permalink: /en/coordination/tm-whats-new-for-mappers/
+permalink: /es/coordination/tm-whats-new-for-mappers/
-idioma: en
+lang: es
 title: What is new for Mappers in the Tasking Manager 3
-categoría: coordinación
+category: coordination
-fecha: 0500-10-21 13:00:00
+date: 0500-10-21 13:00:00
 ---

 # What is new for Mappers in the Tasking Manager 3